nathphoenix/LInux_Basics/docker_tutorial.md

 Stop all running containers: docker stop $(docker ps -a -q) Delete all stopped containers: docker rm $(docker ps -a -q)

+REMOVE ALL DIRECTORIES IMAGES ON DOCKER docker system prune -a

 AFTER STARTING MINIKUBE DO THIS

 1. minikube -p minikube docker-env